 - Sanitize your hands after you’re done

-An aquarium staff member will also be on hand to teach you all about the rays and answer any questions you have.
-And don’t worry about getting stung!
+A staff member will also be on hand to teach you all about the rays and answer any questions you have.
+And don’t worry about getting stung.
 All of the stingrays in the touch pool have their barbs trimmed.

 Komodo Dragon